shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-app.md

 This will work seamlessly with Toolkit and is relatively straight forward.
 The following workflow illustrates how to proceed:

 - You fork the parent app and create your own repository.
-With the fork you get all the git tags.
+With the fork, you get all the git tags.
-Lets say the latest tag is called `v0.2.12` and the master branch basically equals the contents in this tag.
+Let's say the latest tag is called `v0.2.12` and the master branch basically equals the contents in this tag.
-- You apply your changes and commit to your master.
-You now basically have `v0.2.12` PLUS your changes.
+- You apply your changes and commit to your master branch.
+You now have `v0.2.12` PLUS your changes.
 When you release this to production you need to create a tag.
 Name the tag `v0.2.12.1`, to indicate that your code is based on `v0.2.12` and it is the first release.
 - Now someone finds a bug in your modifications.
 Fix the bug and tag up and release `v0.2.12.2`.
 - A number of important bug fixes have been released in the parent repository.
 Pull them down to your repository.
 The most recent tag is now `v0.2.15` due to releases that have happened in the parent repository.
 Now merge your changes with master and test.
 You now basically have parent app `v0.2.15` merged with your changes.
 Tag up `v0.2.15.1`.

-The tagging scheme outlined above guarantees that the Toolkit updates work correctly and makes it easy to quickly see what code each tag in your fork is based on.
+The tagging scheme outlined above guarantees that the Toolkit updates work correctly and make it easy to quickly see what code each tag in your fork is based on.

 ### Pull requests
 We love pull requests!
-If you feel you have made a change that can benefit others, don't hesitate to feed it back to us as pull request.
+If you feel you have made a change that can benefit others, don't hesitate to feed it back to us as a pull request.
 We may then fold it back into the main version of the app.
-Alternatively add a suggestion for a new idea on our [roadmap page](https://www.shotgunsoftware.com/roadmap/).
+Alternatively, add a suggestion for a new idea on our [roadmap page](https://www.shotgunsoftware.com/roadmap/).